 According to your answers, you seem to be gifted with an intuition that something is not quite right.
-Does it sometimes happen to you that you wish you could relax more, slow down or do nothing?
+Does it ever happen to you that you wish you could relax more, slow down and do nothing?
 Does your body, your mind or perhaps your soul call for a break, less stress?
-What message may be there for you, waiting to be heard and acted upon?
-And how can you more confidently share this different way of being and living with others?